hxwang/SmartGridSummary/topics/file/privacy.md

 ### Relative Entropy
 - [[Kalogridis-10]](../../papers/file/Kalogridis10-privacy-undetectable.md)
+- The relative entropy or Kullback Leibler distance is a well know information theoreitc quantity which can be used to compare two sources of information.
+To employ this matric in the privacy context, we assume e(t) and d(t) can be modelled as stochastic process with probability measures P and Q.
+- If f_p(x) and f_q(x) are the probability density functions (pdfs) of p and q, the relative entropy D(P||Q) is defined as
+  - D(P||Q) = \sum^{x_max}_{x_min} f_p(x) log( f_p(x) / f_q(x))
+- The importance of the relative entropy is that (although it is not a distance as defined in mathematical sense), it quatifies the relation between P and Q. For example, the relative entropy is always positive, and for P identical to Q, it is 0.
+- Strictly speaking, the relative entropy is premetric.
+- Accordingly, the level of protection offered by an algorithm can be measured by the relative entropy D(P||Q) such that the higher the level of protection offered, the larger the relative entropy.

 ### NILM
 - Only the electricity samples with prominent amplitude changes can server as valuable data sources for NILM algorithm.